2.2 Values and beliefs in the context of teamwork

 All practitioners need to develop a set of core values to help them engage honestly with the everyday experiences of those they work with or come into contact with.

-Read the list below of core values identified by Jeffs and Smith (1999, p.
-81) and then complete the tasks that follow, making notes.
+Read the list below of core values identified by Stacey (2009, p.32) and then complete the tasks that follow, making notes.

 Core values underpinning teamwork

 - Active participation

 - Open to opportunities

 - Write a short ‘self analysis’ to illustrate which of the core values you believe in or disagree with and explain why.

 - Provide one example from your practice that reflects the influence of each of these core values.